-1. Chlamydia: Chlamydia is caused by the bacterium Chlamydia trachomatis.
-Chlamydia is the most common sexually transmitted disease in the United States, with about 4 million new cases diagnosed every year.
+Chlamydia is caused by the bacterium Chlamydia trachomatis.
+It is the most common sexually transmitted disease in the United States, with about 4 million new cases diagnosed every year.
 Untreated chlamydia infections can lead to infertility.

-2. Gonorrhea: Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
-Gonorrhea can cause infections in the genitals, rectum, and throat.
+Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
+It can cause infections in the genitals, rectum, and throat.
 There is a high prevalence of co-infection with chlamydia and an increased susceptibility to HIV.

-8. HPV: HPV is caused by human papillomavirus, a DNA virus from the papillomavirus family.
-HPV is the most commonly diagnosed STD worldwide.
+HPV is caused by human papillomavirus, a DNA virus from the papillomavirus family.
+It is the most commonly diagnosed STD worldwide.
 It is transmitted through intimate skin-to-skin contact and can be passed even when an infected person has no signs or symptoms.
 In most cases HPV goes away on its own and does not cause major health problems.

-Soon you will have the opportunity to test yourself discreetly and comfortably with our home-to-lab STD tests for the most common STDs.
+With our STD tests you have the opportunity to test yourself discreetly and comfortably with our home-to-lab STD tests for the most common STDs.

-In addition to our single tests (HIV test, Syphilis test and Hepatitis C test), you will be able to test yourself with our STD panels for several common STDs.
+In addition to our single tests (HIV test, Syphilis test and Hepatitis C test), we also offer STD panels for several common STDs.